 The cameras have a slight shuffle, but there isn't a huge change in the features offered.
 Ultimately, the experience between the Galaxy S21+ and the Galaxy S22+ is largely the same - so the cheaper S21+ might be interesting as a cheaper alternative to the S22+.
 With 4 years of OS updates, the S22+ will run the latest software for longer, with the Galaxy S21+ due its last update with Android 15.

 - IP68 waterproofing

 The Samsung Galaxy S21+ slips into that middle position in the family of three.
 Once the large phone of the bunch, it's not quite as large as the Galaxy S21 Ultra, so it doesn't look quite as impressive.

 The new Samsung Galaxy S21 models all get a new design compared to the previous generation, characterised by the camera surround that's integrated into the frame of the phone - or it appears to be at least.
 In some colours of this phones - such as the Phantom Violet, pictured here - that makes something of a feature of those three lenses on the rear.

 Opt for Phantom Silver and things are perhaps a little more subtle, but it's the Phantom Black finish of the S21 Ultra remains our favourite.

-There's a premium look and feel to the phone overall, supported by IP68 waterproofing (for up to 30 minutes, so the classification says), although there are some design changes here compared to the Ultra.
+There's a premium look and feel to the phone overall, supported by IP68 waterproofing, although there are some design changes here compared to the Ultra.
 The Plus has a flat display for starters, so there's no curves to the edges, and it has a plastic back.